timtennyson/Sleep_And_Trade_Bot/README.md

 This project contains a AI trading bot that trades cryptocurrency by using a combination of market indicators (such as MACD, SMA, Alligator, RSI, CCI, VWAP, Supertrend, etc.) to maximize returns, while minimizing maximum drawdown.
 To ensure the models work for a range of crypto this project backtests on two large value coins (BTC,ETH), two mid-sized coins (AVAX,BAT) and two small tokens (LINK, MATIC).
 The method is also tested on different time intervals (15m, 1hr, 4hr, and 1d).
 <br><br>
 This bot trades cryptocurrencies using pine strategies in Tradingview.
 The pine strategies are optimized using machine learning techniques generated in a Jupyter Lab notebook using the XGBoost Algorithm and Linear Regression.

+To use, copy the text of the pine strategy file and paste into the tradingview strategy editor window.
+This will also conveniently provide analytics for the given strategy.

 <br><br>